SarahM55/boris_bikes/README.md

 ...

 # Tracking the challenge questions
- - Setting up a project
+ - Setting up a project ✅
+ - From User Stories to a Domain Model ✅